42BV/restzilla/README.md

 ### Repository ###

-Flyweight relies heavily on Spring Data JPA.
+Restzilla relies heavily on Spring Data JPA.
 Each Spring Data repository will automatically be detected and used:

 ```java
 public interface UserRepository extends CrudRepository<User, Long> {